matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/quiz01-guiding-principles/quiz01_guiding_principles.md

 Team members should have idea about what they are doing and they should be [BLANK]
 ```

-> Team members should have idea about what they are doing and they should be [BLANK]
+> Team members should have idea about what they are doing and they should be `Self-Organized`

 ## Question 10